tideseng/zookeeper-3.5.8/zookeeper-docs/src/main/resources/markdown/zookeeperOver.md

 connection between the client and one of the ZooKeeper servers is broken, the client will receive a local notification.

+**New in 3.6.0:** Clients can also set permanent, recursive watches on a znode that are not removed when triggered and that trigger for changes on the registered znode as well as any children znodes recursively.

 <a name="Guarantees"></a>

 ### Guarantees